 Repeat your affirmations 3 times per day for 5-10 minutes each.
 Each morning, right before falling asleep at night and one other time during the day are ideal times.
 You can also repeat affirmations whenever you feel the need – for example, if you’re feeling self-doubt, repeat affirmations to strengthen your confidence.

-There plenty of professionals who strongly believe in subliminal messaging being an effective way to program the subconscious mind.
+There are plenty of professionals who strongly believe in subliminal messaging being an effective way to program the subconscious mind.

 You might not realize this, but you’ve been hypnotized many times before.
 You probably just didn’t view it as hypnosis.

-Hypnosis might sound like something reserved for stage shows in Las Vegas but in reality, hypnosis is just a state of intense concentration with a reduced awareness of what is happening in your immediate environment.
+Hypnosis might sound like something reserved for stage shows in Las Vegas but in reality, hypnosis is just a state of intense concentration with reduced awareness of what is happening in your immediate environment.
 For example, have you ever been completely engrossed in a book or movie?
 If you answered yes, then you’ve been hypnotized.

 When you’re in a state of hypnosis, you’re more suggestible.
 In other words, it’s easier to influence you or to change your mind.
 (That’s how hypnotists can get people to do crazy things they’d never normally do.)